Understanding Graph Isomorphism Network for rs-fMRI Functional Connectivity Analysis: Theory

 Suppose that the convolution filter $\hb_{i,j}^{(k)}$ has two tabs.
 Without loss of generality, the filter can be represented by

 for some constant $c^{(k)}, w_{i,j}^{(k)}$.
 Then, the convolution operation can be simplified as

 where $\Sb$ is the shift matrix defined by

-if we assumes the periodic boundary condition.
+if we assume the periodic boundary condition.
 Accordingly, for the cases of a CNN with no pooling layers, i.e. $\Phib^\top=\Ib$, \eqref{eq:Conv} with the two-tab filter can be represented in the following matrix form:

 where